terickson001/odin-image/README.md

 Currently supports TGA, BMP, and 8-bit/16-bit PNGs.

-Encoding is only support for PNGs at the moment.
+Encoding is only supported for PNGs and TGAs at the moment.